11+ Free Things To Do in Sandy Springs Ga for an Unforgettable Time

 EAST PALISADES TRAIL

-This 3.5-mile easy trail runs along the Chattahoochee River with gorgeous views of the river rock formations and a bamboo forest.
-Atlanta Trails calls this one of the Best Spring Hikes and a Top 10 Favorite Hike.
+The East Palisades Trail is an easy 3.5-mile trail that runs along the Chattahoochee River with gorgeous views of the river rock formations and a bamboo forest.

-BIG TREE FOREST PRESERVE
+JOHN RIPLEY FORBES BIG TREES FOREST PRESERVE

 CYCLING

 The City of Sandy Springs is an ideal place for cycling enthusiasts.
 The city focuses on expanding the on-street cycling network and promoting safety through education and enforcement efforts.
-Here is a map of the Chattahoochee/Johnson Ferry Park Loop.

 For the latest local events, check out the hyper-local site Aha Connection!
 This free resource will keep you up-t0-date on everything you need to know in Sandy Springs/Dunwoody and Brookhaven.